 SSAS/BIOL 5P22 – CURRENT TOPICS IN CONSERVATION ECOLOGY AND BIODIVERSITY

 This course aims to explore and discuss current trends in this field using an interdisciplinary approach.
 Topics may include concepts related to conservation strategies, impacts of conservation efforts on ecosystems, communities or species populations, biodiversity assessment, invasive species, balance of conserving biodiversity versus ecosystem services, and issues related to policy, management, economic and social concerns.
 Note: Completion of this course will replace previous assigned grade and credit obtained in BIOL 5P02.

 SSAS 5P80 – DIRECTED STUDY

-Specialised study in sustainability science on an individual basis, under the direction of an ESRC faculty member.
-These courses are used in special circumstances to examine a significant topic in their area of concentration.
+Specialized study in sustainability science on an individual basis, under the direction of a faculty member to examine a significant topic in a student’s area of concentration.